Mic Christopher: Musical career

 In 1990, Christopher formed the band The Mary Janes with former Kila bass player and fellow busker Karl Odlum, and added Simon Good on guitar and Steven Hogan on drums.
 The band's line-up evolved over the next nine years, becoming a three piece without drums when Hogan left the group.
 It was the three-piece version that recorded the band's first album, Bored of Their Laughing.
 In 1994, the Mary Janes signed a publishing deal with Warner-Chappell.
 In 1996 the band acquired the drumming talents of Australian Mark Stanley, with this line-up recording their second album, Sham, in 1998.
-Over the years The Mary Janes played everywhere from the Feile and the Fleadh music festivals in Ireland, to Glastonbury Festival in England, to the CMJ in New York City.
-The band also performed a six-week stint in Bosnia with the War Child charity organisation.
+Over the years The Mary Janes played everywhere from the Feile and Fleadh music festivals in Ireland, to Glastonbury Festival in England, to the CMJ in New York City.
+The band also performed a six-week stint in Bosnia with the War Child charity.
 The Mary Janes split in 1999 and Christopher embarked on a three-month solo tour of Victoria, Australia.
 In 2001, having recovered from a bad motorbike accident, Christopher released his solo Heyday EP and announced that he would be supporting The Waterboys on their next tour.

 Death

-Christoper's 2001 tour with The Waterboys performed in De Oosterpoort in Groningen, Netherlands, on 16 November 2001.
+Christopher’s 2001 tour with The Waterboys performed in De Oosterpoort in Groningen, Netherlands, on 16 November 2001.
 That night, after he had played his set supporting The Waterboys, Christopher was found unconscious, having apparently struck his head on some steps during an accidental fall.
 On arrival at a local hospital, he was found to have lapsed into a coma as a result of severe swelling to the brain.
 He never regained consciousness, and died on 29 November 2001.